 Here’s a complete list of instructions on our Credit Inquiry Removal Letter page.

 If you have other negative items on your credit report that need to be dealt with, you may consider hiring a credit repair company.

 You probably don’t want to do that if you’re just working on removing credit inquiries, but if there are other issues then a professional can help expedite the process and save you tons of time dealing with your creditors on the phone and through letters.

 To prevent future unauthorized inquiries, consider placing a freeze on your credit report.
 This option prevents any lenders or creditors from accessing your credit information.

-It’s great for preventing identity theft because no one can open an account using your financial information since they won’t get approved for a loan or credit card without a credit check.
+It’s great for preventing identity theft because no one can open a new credit account using your financial information since they won’t get approved without a credit check.
 However, it also helps prevent unwanted inquiries if you find this to be an ongoing headache.

-Placing a freeze on your report and having it removed both incur separate fees in most states, so don’t do this if you’re planning on applying for a loan or credit card in the near future.
+Placing a freeze on your report and having it removed both incur separate fees in most states, so don’t do this if you’re planning on applying for a new credit card or loan in the near future.